 Unfortunately it is fairly common that a fencer will end up fencing one or more teammates during a competition.
-It m
+It may

-ay happen during the pool round and again in the direct elimination (D.E.) round.
+happen during the pool round and again in the direct elimination (D.E.) round.
 So what should you do if you or your child has to fence a teammate at a competition?

 When two teammates fence one another in competition, the coach will NOT coach either fencer.
 Instead, they will go to another bout or step away from the match.
 This is our policy and the policy in the majority of fencing clubs.
 Our coaches are very interested in the outcome of ALL our fencers.
 We do not want one teammate to feel a coach favored one fencer over another.

 Club Policy for Parents and Supports when teammates fence

 We sometimes see parents or friends jump in, assume the role of coach and start strip coaching their child or friend.
 Please do NOT do this if one teammate is fencing another.
 For the same reason that our coaches don’t strip coach during a teammates bout, parents and supporters should not be doing the same thing either.
 You can best help your fencer by watching and enjoying the match.
 During the one minute break of a direct elimination match ONE person only, can hand the fencer their drink.
 If you do, please do not give any coaching advice.
 General comments like “remember to breathe”, “be ready”, or “think about it”,”try your best”, is about all you want to say.
 It’s best if your fencer has their drink ready and learn to rely on themselves only.